-Our experience watching Theyyam, one of the wildest rituals we’ve seen on our travels.
-This article includes background information on what Theyyam is, the different types of Theyyam, and where you can see Theyyam in Kerala.
+A guide to watching Theyyam in Kerala.
+This article includes background information on the Theyyam ritual, the different types of Theyyam, and where you can see Theyyam in Kerala.
 For practical information on where and when you can see Theyyam, scroll to the bottom of the page.

 It’s 4 AM, and the sky is still black.